erroronline1/caro/readme.md

 ## Modules

 ### Users
 On registering a new user a default profile picture is generated.
 Custom set pictures can not be deleted.
 Adding files is granted to defined authorized users only, to make sure certificates are acknowledged.
 A generated order authorization pin can be used to approve orders.
-The generated access token can be exported and e.g. used as a laminated card.
+The generated access token can be exported and, for example, used as a laminated card.

 Users can see their information in the profile section for transparency reasons.
 They can modify their profile picture and set individual application settings.

 The application provides some options for registered users.
 The whole content is only accessible on login.
 Users can have different permissions.
 Set permissions decide what content is available or for which functions users are eligible.
 These can be set and modified within the apps [setup file](#runtime-variables).
 The provided example is considered a decent choice, but it is up to you.

-Some permissions are default set though:
+Some permissions/restrictions are default set though:

 Timesheets are accessible only if weekly hours are defined for the user - even the application admin.

 * User
-    * can only see orders for own assigned organizational units
+    * can see orders for own assigned organizational units only
     * can export own timesheet only
     * can perform the MDR§14 sample check and gather information for product incorporation
 * Group
     * can **NEVER** add records due to limited identification data
     * can place orders, but will be prompted to identify themself
-    * can only see orders for own assigned organizational units
+    * can see orders for own assigned organizational units only
     * can **NEVER** incorporate and sample check due to limited identification data
     * can **NEVER** access nor contribute to timesheets
 * Supervisor